 A list of the ISP download and upload speed service tiers that were measured in this report are shown in Table 1.
-It should be noted that while upload and downloads speeds are measured independently and shown separately, they are typically offered by an ISP in a paired configuration.
-Together, these plans serve the majority of Internet users of the participating ISPs.
-The service tiers that are included for reporting represent the top 80% of an ISP's set of tiers based on subscriber numbers.
+It should be noted that while upload and download speeds are measured independently and shown separately, they are typically offered by an ISP in a paired configuration.
+The service tiers that are included for reporting represent the top 80% (therefore 'most popular') of an ISP's set of tiers based on subscriber numbers.
+Taken in aggregate, these plans serve the majority of the subscription base of the participating ISPs.